It’s not a nice feeling to walk out into your front or backyard, and be hit with a funky smell.

 Some owners have reported success with mixing citronella oil like NOW citronella oil (on Amazon) with water in a spray bottle, and spraying their grass evenly with it.
 It leaves a citronella smell, but it also might dissuade pets to use the grass – so only try this if that’s your intention.
 Otherwise – you might want to stick with the organic yard spray we mentioned above.

-Anything you spray or apply to your garden, plants or grass/lawn should always be 100% organic and natural.
+Anything you spray or apply to your garden, plants or grass/lawn should probably should be organic and/or natural.

 The reason for this is two fold: